 While powdery mildew affects the look of your petunias, it often doesn't kill them.
 Cut out the diseased plant parts to keep it from spreading.
 Pruning when the plant is wet can help keep the spores from spreading to other plants.
 Put the removed plant material in a plastic bag and discard it to prevent spreading the disease.
 You can prevent it from occurring with proper plant spacing, which allows for air circulation, and by using disease-resistant petunias.

 Fertilizer Burn Damage

 Another potential cause of white spots on petunias is fertilizer burn.
 In an effort to grow the biggest, best plants, some gardeners may over-fertilize.
 Too much fertilizer results in too much salt in the soil, which burns petunia roots.
 Inaccurate applications of dry fertilizers may end up on foliage and flowers, causing burns and white spots.
 Water in dry fertilizers at the time of application, and don't let them touch aboveground plant parts.

 Preventive Care for White Spots

 Healthy petunias have a better chance of withstanding infection and infestations than weak ones.
 Make sure your plants are getting enough sun, water and fertilizer to prevent white spots on petunias.
 Petunias prefer full sun, but in places with very hot afternoon sun, a little afternoon shade is best.

 Water to a depth of 6 to 8 inches once the soil is dry.
-Drip irrigation or soaker hoses will keep the water at the roots and keep it off the foliage where it invites botrytis and other fungal infections.
-An application of 1 pound of 10-10-10 dry fertilizer or 2 pound of 5-10-5 fertilizer applied at planting per 100 square feet will suffice.
+Drip irrigation or soaker hoses will direct water at the roots and keep it off the foliage where it invites botrytis and other fungal infections.